For sale: baby shoes, never worn

 A six-word story regarding a pair of baby shoes is considered an extreme example of flash fiction.

-This May 16, 1910 article from The Spokane Press recounts an earlier advertisement that struck the author as particularly tragic.

 "For sale: baby shoes, never worn." is a six-word story.
 Versions of the story date back to the early 1900s, and it was being reproduced and expanded upon within a few years of its initial publication.

-The story is popularly misattributed to Ernest Hemingway; this is implausible, as versions of the story first appeared in 1906, when Hemingway was 7 years old, and it was first attributed to him in 1991, 30 years after his death.
+The story is popularly misattributed to Ernest Hemingway; this is implausible, as versions of the story first appeared in 1906, when Hemingway was 7 years old, and it was first attributed to him in 1989, almost 30 years after his death.

 Setting

 The story is in the form of a classified ad, and suggests a larger narrative involving pregnancy loss, sudden infant death, or abandoned plans for a child.